jmpessoa/lazandroidmodulewizard/readme.txt

       warning: the original laz4android1.1-41139 is win32 and just for Android NDK-7c

+      HINT: To install a package open a "dummy" windows project.... you MUST close the cross compile project!

    1. From lazarus IDE - Install Wizard Packages

       1.1 Package -> Open Package -> "tfpandroidbridge_pack.lpk"